 I know it's upsetting to learn that your nearest and dearest beliefs are wrong, so this week, I'm going to talk about my own mistaken peeve.
 It bugs me no end when people use “while” to mean “although” or “whereas,” but no matter how hard I looked, I couldn't convince myself that I am right.

 You see, I think “although”means “in spite of the fact that,” as in “Although Sir Fragalot is tall, Squiggly and Aardvark consider him an equal.”
 “Although” is what's called a concessive conjunction, meaning that it is used to express a concession.

 On the other hand, I believe “while” should be reserved to mean “at the same time.”
 It should have a temporal sense, as in “While Squiggly gathered wood, Aardvark hid the maracas.”

-Ha!?
-But, then I discovered that Fowler's Modern English Usage says it is normal and acceptable to use “while” to mean "although (2)."
-Fowler even called Partridge's comment “indefensible.”
-It's a grammar rumble!
+Ha!
+But, then I discovered that Fowler's Modern English Usage says it is normal and acceptable to use “while” to mean "although."(2) Fowler even called Partridge's comment “indefensible.”
+It's a grammar rumble, people!

-I decided to go over their heads and see what the Oxford English Dictionary has to say, and they back up Fowler with an entry saying “while”can mean “although.”
+Next, I checked the Oxford English Dictionary, and it backs up Fowler with an entry saying “while”can mean “although.”
 Two additional dictionaries concurred.
-Further, Bryan Garner says the non-temporal use of “while” (in other words, “while” to mean “although” or “whereas”) ranks at stage 5 on his language-change index (3)--stage 5, which he defines as “universally accepted (not counting pseudo-snoot eccentrics).”
+Further, Bryan Garner says the non-temporal use of “while” (in other words, “while” to mean “although” or “whereas”) ranks at stage 5 on his language-change index (3) — stage 5, which he defines as “universally accepted (not counting pseudo-snoot eccentrics).”